zahrakbri/react-class/README.md

 ## Questions/Froum

 * telegram: @UTech_Course_Support
-* If you have any question/issue, feel free to send a email to zahrakabiri@utech-academy.ir
+* If you have any question/issue, feel free to send an email to zahrakabiri@utech-academy.ir
 * You can join to [this course telegram channel](https://t.me/reactcourse) to follow course announcements and materials